 Medication: If you are on any special medication, make sure that you will have a sufficient supply.
 You may wish to consult your doctor about generic names of the drugs you must take rather than specific brand names.

 The weather in Illinois is unpredictable.
 Weather can be quite hot in August, getting cooler through September and October.
-November and December are cold, with bitter cold and snow possibly lasting into March.
+November and December are bitter cold and snow possibly lasting into March.
 Be sure to bring a variety of clothes for these extreme temperatures.
 More fall/winter clothing can be purchased after you arrive.
 Students dress informally on campus.

 Bring an outfit representative of your country to wear for special events and any other special things you think could be interesting to share (recipes, traditional objects…)